Piotr-Grzybowski/Zadania-z-JS-TS/Object-oriented programming (OOP)/Library/README.md

 }

 class Library {
-    // Should have: list of books, list of available books which haven't been borrowed, list of borrowings, list of users
+    // Should have: list of books, list of available books which haven't been borrowed, list of bookings, list of users

     // Functionalities:
     // - add and remove book to/from list of books